AbhinavMir/Blockchain/task.md

 ## Week 1

 Please submit a PDF of the following questions, answered in 4-5 lines.
-No minimum or maximum limit, <b>there is NO grading</b>, so please do not complete it for the sake of completing it.
+Although, there is no minimum or maximum limit, <b>there is NO grading</b>, so please do not complete it for the sake of completing it.
 Plagarism is unacceptable.
 If you believe you cannot answer a question: Google it, and answer to the best of your understanding.

 1. What is the Blockchain?
 2. What is the difference between a decentralized and distributed system?